 HTML allows to mark up (or describe) the structure of a human-readable web document or web user interface, while XML allows to mark up the structure of all kinds of documents, data files and messages, whether they are human-readable or not.
-XML has become the basis for HTML.
+XML can also be used as the basis for defining a version of HTML that is called XHTML.

-XML provides a syntax for expressing structured information in the form of an XML document with elements and their attributes.
-The specific elements and attributes used in an XML document can come from any vocabulary, such as public standards or your own user-defined XML format.
+XML provides a syntax for expressing structured information in the form of an XML document with nested elements and their attributes.
+The specific elements and attributes used in an XML document can come from any vocabulary, such as public standards or (private) user-defined XML formats.
 XML is used for specifying

 document formats, such as XHTML5, the Scalable Vector Graphics (SVG) format or the DocBook format,